 The 1980s saw Yash Chopra go through a rough patch as one film after another – Silsila (1981) (trying to capitalize on the real life Amitabh-Jaya Bhaduri-Rekha triangle), Mashaal (1984), Faasle (1985), and Vijay (1988) all flopped.
-However Chandni (1989), a love triangle with memorable music and a great central performance by Sridevi, brought him back in the reckoning.
+However, Chandni (1989), a fine love triangle with memorable music and a great central performance by Sridevi, brought him back in the reckoning.

 Lamhe (1991), a follow up to Chandni and a beautiful and sensitive film of cross-generational love, however did not go down with audiences who found it incestuous though there are many who regard it to be Yash Chopra’s best film.
 It is certainly one of his best and most sensitive works and is aided greatly with Sridevi’s duo performances of a mother and daughter.
 Parampara (1993), a multi-starrerdone for an outside producer was a misfire, but Darr (1993), a sympathetic look at obsessive love and an emotion often overlooked in love – fear, was a trendsetter.
 It led to several other films of the same type (Anjaam (1994), Daraar (1996) etc) having an obsessive lover at the centre of the story!
 The film also led to a long time association with Shah Rukh Khan, who played the grey role superbly after Aamir Khan declined to do the film.